Integrations

 What it provides

-• Page hierarchy and relationships
+• Page hierarchy and cross-page links (child pages, mentions, relations)

 Connection config